badlydrawnrob/badlydrawnrob.github.io/README.md

 3. Thema CSS and GPS style (and simplify code where possible)
 4. Remove EVERYTHING that's ECSS style (model-first, not components first)
 4. Build it with Elm Lang (using `json` data and markdown)
+5. What about accessibility? (stuff like [grid order](https://rachelandrew.co.uk/archives/2019/06/04/grid-content-re-ordering-and-accessibility/))

 ## `@media`